AlenaBukilic/budget-serverless-app/README.md

 - `budgetItemId` (string) - a unique id for an item
 - `createdAt` (string) - date and time when an item was created
 - `amount` (number) - name of a budget item (e.g. 1000)
-- `type` (boolean) - true if an item was income, false if expense
+- `income` (boolean) - true if an item was income, false if expense
 - `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item

 # Frontend

-The `client` folder contains a web application that can use the API that should be developed in the project.
+The `client` folder contains a web application that uses the API.

-This frontend should work with your serverless application once it is developed, you don't need to make any changes to the code.
-The only file that you need to edit is the `config.ts` file in the `client` folder.
-This file configures your client application just as it was done in the course and contains an API endpoint and Auth0 configuration:
+The `config.ts` file contains AWS API endpoint and Auth0 configuration:

 ```ts
 const apiId = '...'
 API Gateway id